netidx/netidx-book/src/small_example.md

 ## Or Maybe Shell is Not Your Jam

-It's entirely possible that the above solution gives you night sweats, or maybe your boss has an adversion to shell scripts, however hot you think your creation is.
+It's entirely possible that the above solution gives you night sweats, or maybe bash arrays give your boss the shakes, however hot you think your creation is.
 In that case it's perfectly possible (and probably more readable) do do the above in rust.

 ``` rust